-The residual value and useful life of these assets are reviewed and adjusted when necessary at each reporting date.
+The residual value and useful life of these assets are reviewed and adjusted if necessary as of each reporting date.

 When the book value of an asset is greater than its estimated recoverable value, its book value is immediately reduced to its recoverable value.